 Shiva Scotti – Chief Financial Officer

-Shiva Scotti holds a Master’s of Business Administration (MBA) from The Ohio State University, where she majored in Marketing Management with a minor in International Business.
-She has worked for several Fortune 100 companies including Kimberly-Clark Corporation on the Kleenex Brand and Abbott Laboratories, as well as in Munich, Germany for a couple years in a leadership marketing role.
-She also has experience working for a global nonprofit organization, which specialized in climate change mitigation and soil sustainability technologies.
-Her experience spans an array of businesses and includes developing new products, determining brand positioning and media plans both in the US and abroad, growing relationships with professional sports leagues (i.e. NBA, NFL, NHL and endurance athletes) and sponsors, managing communication strategies internationally, and facilitating global education coursework & projects.
-She also served as Executive Director of a leading certified data destruction company, where her efforts delivered higher overall technical efficiency of the business, as well as deeper and stronger client relationships.
+Shiva Scotti holds a Master of Business Administration from The Ohio State University, where she majored in Marketing Management with a minor in International Business.
+Scotti’s experience spans an array of businesses and includes developing new products, determining brand positioning and media plans both in the U.S. and abroad, growing relationships with professional sports leagues (i.e., NBA, NFL, NHL and endurance athletes) and sponsors, managing communication strategies internationally, and facilitating global education coursework and projects.
+She has worked for several Fortune 100 companies including Kimberly-Clark Corporation on the Kleenex Brand and Abbott Laboratories.
+Additionally, Scotti has worked in a corporate leadership marketing role in Munich, Germany, and has experience working for a global nonprofit organization focused on climate change mitigation and soil sustainability technologies.
+As a former Executive Director of a leading certified data destruction company, Scotti delivered higher overall technical efficiency of the business, as well as deeper and stronger client relationships.

-Ms. Scotti speaks both Spanish and German conversationally, in addition to her native English tongue, and currently resides in Westerville, Ohio with her husband and four children.
+Scotti speaks both Spanish and German conversationally, in addition to her native English tongue, and currently resides in Westerville, Ohio, with her husband and four children.

-Prior to joining the ESMC team, Caroline was the Agriculture Program Director for the Illinois Chapter of The Nature Conservancy where she led TNC’s sustainable agricultural initiatives to improve water quality and soil health, while addressing the impacts of climate change through engagement with local partners and the ag supply chain.
-She previously worked for the Illinois Corn Growers Association, where she served as the Nutrient Watershed Manager and collaborated with partners in Illinois and across the country on sustainability efforts in agricultural production systems.
-Throughout her career, she has worked to unite environmental science and agriculture by focusing on practical yet innovative solutions to the many interconnected natural resources issues facing the Midwest and beyond, and by engaging with multiple stakeholders.
-She has served in collaborative leadership roles for the Illinois Sustainable Ag Partnership (ISAP), the Illinois S.T.A.R. program, Field to Market’s Education and Outreach Committee, and in Midwest Row Crop Collaborative project development and implementation.
+Caroline Wade provides leadership and coordination across the ESMRC project team, Working Groups, and Strike Teams to guide research, development, demonstration, and deployment of cost-effective, scalable technologies and approaches necessary to accomplish program goals, objectives, and outcomes.
+Prior to joining the ESMC team as a Project Manager in September 2019, Wade was the Agriculture Program Director for the Illinois Chapter of The Nature Conservancy where she led their sustainable agricultural initiatives to improve water quality and soil health while addressing the impacts of climate change through engagement with local partners and the ag supply chain.
+She previously worked for the Illinois Corn Growers Association where she served as the Nutrient Watershed Manager and collaborated with partners in Illinois and across the country on sustainability efforts in agricultural production systems.
+Throughout her career, Wade has worked to unite environmental science and agriculture by focusing on practical yet innovative solutions to the many interconnected natural resources issues facing the Midwest and beyond and by engaging with multiple stakeholders.
+She has served in collaborative leadership roles for the Illinois Sustainable Ag Partnership, the Illinois S.T.A.R. program, Field to Market’s Education and Outreach Committee, and in Midwest Row Crop Collaborative project development and implementation.

-Caroline graduated from Illinois State University with a B.S. in Environmental Health and Environmental Science and a M.S. in Agriculture.
-She finds inspiration in the wonders of the natural world and spends her free time enjoying mountain biking, kayaking, camping, hiking and gardening.
+Wade graduated from Illinois State University with a B.S. in Environmental Health and Environmental Science and a M.S. in Agriculture.
+She finds inspiration in the wonders of the natural world and spends her free time enjoying mountain biking, kayaking, camping, hiking, and gardening.

 Brandy McFadden – Administrative Lead

-Brandy McFadden serves as the Administrative Lead at the ESM Consortium, handling scheduling and other administrative support for the team.
+Brandy McFadden handles scheduling and other administrative support for the ESMC/ESMRC team.
 Working in various fields of administration since 2015 and successfully managing an executive office for the past two years, she has effectively streamlined communications and office operations for over five years.
 She is excited to bring her efficient organization skills and attention to detail to the ESMC team.